netstx/as394414.net/README.md

 - [as394414.net](https://as394414.net) is hosted on AWS.

 ## How
-- DNS: Route53
+- DNS: Route53.
-- GitHub: static website content in this repository
+- GitHub: static website content in this repository.
 - Hosting: CloudFront distribution with S3 bucket as origin.
 - Automation: commits are automatically pulled into the S3 bucket using the AWS CodePipeline integration with GitHub Webhooks.
 Pipeline execution notifications are done with SNS+SES.